midgar38/Trading-Strategy-Backtest/README.md

 # Trading-Strategy-Backtest
-Backtesting of trading strategies using vectorized operations.
+Backtesting of trading strategies using vectorized operations and the CCXT JavaScript / Python / PHP cryptocurrency trading API.